 Use Hair Straighteners On A Low Setting To Prevent Them Causing Damage To Your Hair Quality And Colour

-As demonstrated by Guy Tang, no matter what brand of colour you are using, or if you have a leading expert in hair colour working on your hair, excess heat from straighteners can have dramatic effects on your hair colour.
+As demonstrated by Guy Tang, no matter what brand of colour you are using, excess heat from straighteners can have dramatic effects on your hair colour.
 Turn down the heat, and focus on healthy hair practises for both your natural hair and hair extensions in order to protect the colour, and the quality of your hair.